EduPH/EduPH.github.io/_posts/2019-8-24-ANNandSC.md

 ![img](https://github.com/EduPH/eduph.github.io/blob/master/images/post1/simplicial_approximation_computationaltopology.PNG?raw=true)

 In this image we can see two simplicial complexes, one describing a circumference, and another circular crown alike.
 Then, a continuous deformation is done to the circumference, and it is embedded into the right simplicial complex.
 Finally, it is approximated by the simplicial approximation.
+However, in most cases, barycentric subdivision will be needed to satisfy a star condition in the domain simplicial complex.

+In our case, we need to do barycentric subdivision to both simplicial complexes.
+The reason is that we desire to get a tight approximation to continuous functions.
+Therefore, we need to get a tight mesh in the image simplicial complex, having then a closer simplicial approximation.
+Let us summarize:

+> Having two triangulable spaces $$X$$ and $$Y$$.
+We can obtain two triangulations $$K$$ and $$L$$ of $$X$$ and $$Y$$, respectively.
+Then, if we want to approximate a continuous function $$g:X\rightarrow Y$$, we can find $$t_1$$ and $$t_2$$ such that $$f:K^{t_1}\rightarrow L^{t_2}$$ is a simplicial approximation of $$g$$, and it is as close as we want.

+Finally, we should translate this simplicial approximation to a two hidden neural network.

+### Two hidden neural network and simplicial maps